-Application Peer Reviewer Conflict of Interest and Confidentiality (COIC) Form BEFORE REVIEWING THE APPLICATION RETURN SIGNED FORM (via e-mail scan)
+Application Peer Reviewer Conflict of Interest and Confidentiality (COIC) Form \\\ BEFORE REVIEWING THE APPLICATION RETURN SIGNED FORM (via e-mail scan) \\\

 Reviewer Name: We appreciate your willingness to volu reviewers to sign this Conflict of Intere reviewers an opportunity to disclose an review process.
-It is the reviewer's obli immediately disclose any conflicts of automatically result in the reviewer bei st Identification and Confidentiality (CC y conflicts of interest, or perceived configation to be familiar with the Conflict o interest to solsen@voamn.org or (612) OIC) Form.
-This form gives licts of interest that exist during a of Interest (see attached) and to Please read the Conflict of Interest Pan application peer reviewer. olicy.
-Mark the appropriate boxes th at pertain to you and your status as Description of conflicts of interest: A the reviewer or other authorizing progra (a) A reviewer uses his/her status or posservices, facilities, equipment, supplies it, or access to the applicant's time, (b) A reviewer receives or accepts mon interest in or partial or whole ownership plicant or has equity or a financial (c) A reviewer is an employee or board application. member of an applicant or is a family n nember of anyone involved in the FY Applicant (s) Applicant Name Actual or Perceived COI Y/N Reviewer Initials I certify that I have read and understand below): - ☐ I do not have any conflicts the review process.
-OR of interest relating to this program's ap plicants and I will participate fully in OR Be sure you have contacted solsen voamn.org before checking the next be ox. ☐ I have reviewed the list of applic identified. woamn.org before checking the next be ants, and I have an actual or perceived contains.

-Reviewer's signature: Date:
+It is the reviewer's oblimmediately disclose any conflicts of automatically result in the reviewer being st Identification and Confidentiality (CO y conflicts of interest, or perceived configation to be familiar with the Conflict of interest to solsen@voamn.org or (612) OIC) Form.
+This form gives licts of interest that exist during a of Interest (see attached) and to Please read the Conflict of Interest P an application peer reviewer. olicy.
+Mark the appropriate boxes th at pertain to you and your status as Description of conflicts of interest: A the reviewer or other authorizing progra (a) A reviewer uses his/her status or po services, facilities, equipment, supplies fit, or access to the applicant's time, (b) A reviewer receives or accepts mon interest in or partial or whole ownership plicant or has equity or a financial (c) A reviewer is an employee or board application. member of an applicant or is a family r nember of anyone involved in the FY Applicant (s) Applicant Name Actual or Perceived COI Y/N Reviewer Initials I certify that I have read and understand below): the description of conflict of interest a nd (check one of the three boxes ☐ I do not have any conflicts the review process.
+OR of interest relating to this program's ap plicants and I will participate fully in OR Be sure you have contacted solsen woamn.org before checking the next be ox. ☐ I have reviewed the list of applic identified. ants, and I have an actual or perceived conflict of interest with the applicant Reviewer's printed name: Reviewer's signature: Date: